pandera.api.checks.Check

 Note

-In constrast with isin(), this check makes sure that all the items in the values iterable are contained within the series.
+In contrast with isin(), this check makes sure that all the items in the values iterable are contained within the series.

 Parameters:

-values (str) – The set of values that must be present.
-Maybe any iterable.
+values (Iterable) – The set of values that must be present.
+May be any iterable.

 Return type: